 The course activities consist of homework and occasional in-class quizzes, programming assignments, and a final course project (or final exam, to be determined).
-Students taking the graduate version of the course (ITCS-5010) will also be required to make a classroom presentation on a topic to be selected with the instructor.
+Students taking the Ph.D. version of the course (ITCS-8010) will also be required to make a classroom presentation on a topic to be selected with the instructor.
 Homework assignments will be a combination of written homeworks and reading reports on research papers.
 There will be four programming assignments, which will involve a substantial amount of programming.
 Students will have about two weeks to do each programming assignment.
 Programming assignments must be submitted by 11:59:59 pm on the scheduled due date.
 The final course project will be a significant implementation project, to be selected in consultation with the instructor.
 In addition to a demonstration and presentation of the project, students must submit a written summary of the project.
 Projects are to be done individually.
 A tentative schedule of programming assignment and project dates will be posted on the course web page.

-Undergraduate students and graduate students will be graded separately.
+Graduate students taking ITCS-6010 and ITCS-8010 will be graded separately.
 The grading scheme for the course is as follows:

-ITCS-4010
+ITCS-6010

-Homeworks and quizzes: 15% Programming assignments: 50% Course project (or final exam): 25% Class participation: 10%
+Homeworks and quizzes: 15% Programming assignments: 50% Course project (or final exam): 25%

-ITCS-5010
+Class participation: 10%

+ITCS-8010